augustintsang/augustintsang/README.md

 🔭I aspire to be using AI/ML to deeply understand global macroeconomic trends with commodity market fundamentals and building tools with the objective to facilitate international exchanges of goods, services and information.

 💬I'm always up for a chat about football, cooking or anything you would like to share!
-Reach out to me at augustin.tsang@berkeley.edu
+Check out my website at augustin.codes or reach out to me at augustin.tsang@berkeley.edu

 <!--
 **augustintsang/augustintsang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.